Les Aoédé is a small group of women brought together by the desire to explore and blend their voices in a friendly and benevolent atmosphere.

 An important part of the work is dedicated to the exploration and experimentation of the involvement of the body in the production of sound and in particular to its vibration.
-This work is based on the vibratory technique of traditional Georgian singing.
+This work is based on the method that Frank Kane has developed from his observation of traditional Georgian singing practices.

 The listening and the link within the group is another important point of this approach.
 It is also worked in the form of "Circle Song" and improvisations.